City Index vs Moneta Markets Comparison

 For MetaTrader City Index provides MetaTrader 4 (MT4), while Moneta Markets provides MetaTrader 4 (MT4) and MetaTrader 5 (MT5).
 If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers.

 How do City Index and Moneta Markets differ in terms of minimum deposit?
 What about average spreads and funding options?

 City Index requires a minimum deposit of £100.00, while Moneta Markets requires a minimum deposit of $50.
-From our testing we found City Index offers spreads of 1.0 , while Moneta Markets offers spreads of 1.27.
-City Index supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw) for popular funding options, where Moneta Markets supports Bank Wire (Deposit/Withdraw) and Visa/Mastercard (Credit/Debit)..
+It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
+In our research, we've found that City Index supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw) for funding and deposit methods, whereas Moneta Markets supports Bank Wire (Deposit/Withdraw) and Visa/Mastercard (Credit/Debit).
 Neither have Skrill (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, City Index or Moneta Markets?
+Which broker offers more tradeable asset classes, City Index or Moneta Markets?

 Can I trade cryptocurrency with City Index or Moneta Markets?

 Crypto trading has become popular among forex traders across a range of international jurisdictions.
 As a result, many forex brokers now offer crypto products to their clients; most crypto assets are offered either as an underlying physical asset (such as when you own actual bitcoin assets, for example) or as a derivative product like a CFD.
 If you are looking to trade physical cryptocurrencies, you’ll find that neither City Index nor Moneta Markets allow you to trade physical cryptocurrencies.

 Who offers more research tools, City Index or Moneta Markets?